-I was in shock mode since I didn’t try logging into any other WordPress blog, and neither of my login was a failed login.
-Indeed it was due to new Protect module by Jetpack, but I was out of my WordPress blog and was unable to login.
+I was in shock mode since I didn’t try logging into any other WordPress blog, and neither of my logins was a failed login.
+Indeed it was due to the new Protect module by Jetpack, but I was out of my WordPress blog and was unable to log in.

-I checked official doc to find out for how long I will not be able to login, and here is the answer:
+I checked the official doc to find out for how long I will not be able to log in, and here is the solution:

-“The length of time is based on a number of factors and is not a set amount of time.”
+“The length of time is based on factors and is not a set amount of time.”

-So, technically I was unsure if I could login in few minutes or I’m locked out for few days.
-If you are in the similar situation like me, here is the solution to Jetpack protect module issue.
+So, technically I was unsure if I could log in in few minutes or I’m locked out for a few days.
+If you are in a similar situation like me, here is the solution to Jetpack protect module issue.